List of content you will read in this article:

 - To paste, move the cursor to the target position and click CTRL + U.

-Using the following commands and shortcut keys, we can paste the text into the nano editor.
+We can paste the text into the nano editor using the following commands and shortcut keys.
 By using CTRL + 6, you can easily copy the text in the nano editor.
 You can paste it wherever you want in the editor by using ALT+6.
-We hope the article has helped you to copy in Nano Editor without having trouble.
+We hope the article has helped you to copy and paste into Nano Editor without having trouble.